gaspardangee/gaspardangee/README.md

   - 🔭 I’m currently working on Personal Projects

-  - 🌱 I’m currently learning Node JS
+  - 🌱 I’m currently learning Node JS And Python

   - 💬 Ask me about Design Web Design and Website and App Development